Universal Publishers (Australia): Cartography

 The rendering of roads in most city and town maps uses the traditional drawing of two lines with the road name printed in between, (known as 'double casing').
 In the UBD Melbourne directory maps show a single line with the name above or below the road to make it more appealing to people familiar with the Melway street directory, however older Melbourne UBD maps, such as those from the 1980s or earlier, used the double casing method.
 This mapping style is also used for road atlas maps and main road maps.

 UBD products are notorious for continuing to contain copyright traps: fictitious streets or buildings or other features, included for purposes of identifying competitor's products that have copied UBD's data without fieldchecking it.
 For this reason, UBD's and Gregory's products cannot be relied on completely for historical research.
 An example of a copyright trap is the 'boomerang factory' that appeared for many years on the UBD map of Canberra, in the industrial suburb of Fyshwick, on the corner of Newcastle and Barrier streets, which location was in fact an exgovernment furniture depot.
 In other cases short dead-end streets or laneways (with or without names), or long-forgotten proposed roads, may appear.

-Because of potential legal ramifications, regarding deliberately publishing erroneous information, copyright traps were removed from all mapping products in the 1990s.

-As UBD's products are mainly designed for motorists, they do not show all pedestrian laneways in a city, particularly in cities like Canberra which have many footpaths connecting adjacent streets.
-Particularly for pedestrians and cyclists, the products are less useful.